-The University of Arkansas Athletic Department and Learfield are in their 14th year of a powerful partnership that created Razorback Sports Properties.
-As the multimedia rights-holder, Razorback Sports Properties (RSP) is responsible for the corporate marketing and advertising for all 19 sports.
+The University of Arkansas Athletic Department and Learfield are in their 14th year of a powerful partnership that created Arkansas Sports Properties.
+As the multimedia rights-holder, Arkansas Sports Properties (ASP) is responsible for the corporate marketing and advertising for all 19 sports.

-Along with corporate branding through the Razorbacks, RSP also creates new programming and publications for Razorback fans.
-This statewide radio network, consisting of 45-plus affiliates, covers all of Arkansas and parts of all six surrounding states.
+Along with corporate branding through the Razorbacks, ASP also creates new programming and publications for Razorback fans.
+This statewide radio network, consisting of 45-plus affiliates, covers all of Arkansas.